JayH444/stmp3/README.md

 # stdp3
 Super Turbo Dude Puncher... **THREE!**

-Undead hordes are taking over the town!
+Monsters are taking over the town!
 Are you a bad enough dude to punch them all?

 Controls: